 Where Does Your Organization Fall on the Federation Maturity Model?

 So, now that you know the basics of federation, it’s time to put it into practice!
-Join Identity Automation for our live webinar, Advancing Your Identity Management Strategy with the IAM Maturity Model: Part 1 - Federation on May 22nd at 2:00 PM CST.
-Our Founder and IAM subject matter expert, Troy Moreland, will discuss federated identity management and provide practical and actionable insights into how to update and refine your organization’s federation efforts.
+Gain valuable information by watching Identity Automation's webinar, Advancing Your Identity Management Strategy with the IAM Maturity Model: Part 1 - Federation.
+In this on-demand recording, our Founder and IAM subject matter expert, Troy Moreland, discusses federated identity management and provides practical and actionable insights into how to update and refine your organization’s federation efforts.

-Whether you are in the beginning phase of your IAM program or wanting to take it to the next steps, we recommend you attend to discover the characteristics of each level within the Federation Maturity Model, from basic to advanced, to identify your organization’s current status on the maturity and capability scale.
-We hope to see you there!
+Whether you are in the beginning phase of your IAM program or wanting to take it to the next steps, we recommend you watch this resource to discover the characteristics of each level within the Federation Maturity Model.
+From basic to advanced, this tool will help you identify your organization’s current status on the maturity and capability scale.